Azure/aks-engine/examples/networkpolicy/README.md

-# Microsoft Azure Kubernetes Engine - Network Policy
+# AKS-Engine - Network Policy

 There are 2 different Network Policy options :